M-Paez/lions-tigers/README.md

 18. Git and GitHub should be utilized to manage code
 19. Each completed User Story be be associated wit a GitHub commit message that identifies the story identifier

 These are the code standards for Software Engineering with Eric Pogue and they have been met for this project.
+However there may be be more than 100 or 120 characters, however this is what the video calls for.
 However the code was created using Brad Schiff's tutortial: https://www.youtube.com/watch?v=AVmGmLFcukM&t=0s All credit goes to Brad Schiff.